awsdocs/amazon-ec2-user-guide/doc_source/configure-access-to-serial-console.md

 ## Levels of access to the EC2 Serial Console<a name="serial-console-access-levels"></a>

 By default, there is no access to the serial console at the account level\.
 You need to explicitly grant access to the serial console at the account level\.
+For more information, see [Manage account access to the EC2 Serial Console](#serial-console-account-access)\.

-You can use a service control policy \(SCP\) to deny access to the serial console so that nobody in your organization can access it, and then add exceptions in an IAM policy\.
-By using an SCP and IAM policies, you can control access to the serial console at the following levels:
+You can use a service control policy \(SCP\) to allow access to the serial console within your organization\.
+You can then have granular access control at the IAM user level by using an IAM policy to control access\.
+By using a combination of SCP and IAM policies, you have different levels of access control to the serial console\.

 **Organization level**
-You can use a service control policy \(SCP\) to deny access to the serial console for member accounts in your organization\.
-To grant access to the serial console, you need to configure permissions in an IAM policy\.
+You can use a service control policy \(SCP\) to allow access to the serial console for member accounts within your organization\.
 For more information about SCPs, see [Service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in the *AWS Organizations User Guide*\.

 **Instance level**
-You can configure the serial console access policies by using IAM PrincipalTag and ResourceTag constructions\.
+You can configure the serial console access policies by using IAM PrincipalTag and ResourceTag constructions and by specifying instances by their ID\.
 For more information, see [Configure IAM policies for EC2 Serial Console access](#serial-console-iam)\.

 **IAM user level**
 You can configure access at the user level by configuring an IAM policy to allow or deny a specified user the permission to push the SSH public key to the serial console service of a particular instance\.
 For more information, see [Configure IAM policies for EC2 Serial Console access](#serial-console-iam)\.